Note: This blog has been updated since it was originally published in August 2019 to include information about 8kun

 HOW DID PEOPLE USE 8CHAN?

-8chan users anonymously discuss controversial or harmful topics that have been flagged and banned by other imageboard sites, such as 4chan.
+Chan sites host a variety of discussions about everything from news commentary to software discussions.
+However, chan sites are often populated by users who have been flagged discussing radical or extremist topics and inciting hate speech.
 Despite its original rule—Do not post, request, or link to any content illegal in the United States of America.
-Do not create boards with the sole purpose of posting or spreading such content—the site contains topics about illegal activities and hate-filled discussion.
+Do not create boards with the sole purpose of posting or spreading such content—8chan contained topics about illegal activities and hate-filled discussion.

 EXAMPLES OF SITE ACTIVITY INCLUDED:

 Swatting and coordinated harassment.
-Users organize prank phone calls to incite emergency services deployment to a victim’s address.
+Users organized prank phone calls to incite emergency services deployment to a victim’s address.

 Child pornography.
-Users have created boards to discuss child pornography and rape, and share images.
+Users created boards to discuss child pornography and rape, and share images.

 Conspiracy theories and harmful activism.
-8chan has hosted discussions on conspiracy theories, such as deep state theories associated with QAnon, and the Pizzagate conspiracy targeting democrats in the 2016 U.S. Presidential election.
+8chan hosted discussions on conspiracy theories, such as deep state theories associated with QAnon, and the Pizzagate conspiracy targeting democrats in the 2016 U.S. Presidential election.

 - Bethel Park Highschool: An 18-year-old was arrested and charged after threatening on 8chan to carry out a mass shooting at Bethel Park Highschool in March 2019.